LittleBigPlanet Karting

 LittleBigPlanet Karting is a 2012 kart racing video game developed by United Front Games and San Diego Studio and published by Sony Computer Entertainment for the PlayStation 3.
-It is a spin-off of the LittleBigPlanet series, and the third LittleBigPlanet game to be released on the console.
+It is a spin-off of the LittleBigPlanet series, the third LittleBigPlanet game to be released on the console and the fifth entry overall.
+Unlike the previous LittleBigPlanet games, which were puzzle-platformers, LittleBigPlanet Karting focuses on kart racing.

+The game was released between 6 and 8 November 2012.
+The game received mixed-to-positive reviews from critics.

 Gameplay

 LittleBigPlanet Karting includes the series grappling hook mechanic during races.

 LittleBigPlanet Karting is a racing game in which the players race against each other in a go-kart across a variety of themed tracks, with the primary purpose to come in first place.
-Throughout the course of the race, players can pick up weapons that have special abilities such as projectiles, heat-seeking projectiles, EMPs, and grenades.
+Throughout the course of the race, players can pick up Weaponators; power-ups that have special abilities such as projectiles, heat-seeking projectiles, EMPs, and grenades.
 The player can use these weapons to attack and slow down competitors.
 Weapons can be fired both forwards and backwards and can even cancel out seeker missiles when fired in reverse.
 Players can also pick up boost items such as Autopilot and Fast Forward.
 Karting includes LittleBigPlanet 2s grappling hook mechanic during races.
 Players are required to grapple across large expanses, climbing through the environment to progress and occasionally even finding elevated shortcuts.
 Players have the ability to reach out and slap somebody, stunning racers who get too close.

 Karting has an emphasis on modes unlike traditional circuit racing, like Battle Mode, Waypoint Races, Treasure Hunts, Score Attacks and more.
-The Battle Mode, an eight player arena battle, whereby players fight it out in an arena style vehicular combat match, is where players can pick up weapons like seeker missiles in the arena and use them to hit other players and earn points.
+The Battle Mode, an eight-player arena battle, whereby players fight it out in an arena style vehicular combat match, is where players can pick up Weaponators in the arena and use them to hit other players and earn points.

 As with most other games in the LittleBigPlanet series, user-generated content plays a pivotal role in the game's gameplay style using the series' "Play, Create, Share" motto.
 Users can customize their Sackboy as well as their karts and create their own tracks, which may extend to having genres other than just racing.
 The track editor allows users to adjust and create their own game rules, weapons, and tracks, and subsequently share them online through the PlayStation Network for other users to download and play.
 If the default AI is bothersome, users are able to tweak that as well.
 All tracks and modes have asynchronous multiplayer, even those tracks made by users.